 Note: The concept of an ephemeral management cluster is new.
 It assumes that the Cluster API providers are idempotent and can resume from where they left off.
 This has been tested with the AWS provider (CAPA) but we haven’t tested all the providers yet.

-In this post we introduced the “master-of-masters” pattern for Flux and Cluster API to aid various multi-cloud and hybrid scenarios when using GitOps for cluster management.
-The pattern demonstrates additional architectures that you can take advantage of when adopting GitOps for Cluster Management.
+In this post we introduced the multi-cluster management pattern for Flux and Cluster API to aid various multi-cloud and hybrid scenarios when using GitOps for cluster management.
+The pattern demonstrates additional architectures that you can take advantage of when adopting GitOps for cluster management.
 One size never fits all and the above patterns can have many variations to meet your specific requirements.

 Just starting out with Kubernetes?